-Any notice required to be given by this Procedure shall be in writing and shall be deemed served when personally delivered to the person to whom it is directed or when deposited in the United States mail, registered or certified postage prepaid, and addressed to the designated recipient at the recipient's last known address.
+Any notice required to be given by this Procedure shall be in writing and shall be deemed served when personally delivered to the person to whom it is directed or when deposited in the United States mail, registered or certified postage prepaid, and addressed, or sent by an overnight service such as Federal Express or overnight UPS to the designated recipient at the recipient's last known address.

 - A. As used in this Procedure, "disciplinary action" means dismissal, demotion, reduction in compensation, suspension, or any other action taken for disciplinary reasons, that directly affects the wages, hours, or working conditions of a permanent employee. - B. Unless otherwise specified, as used in this Procedure, "Department Head" includes the Department Head or a designated subordinate. - C. The Employee Relations Division Manager or above may for good cause extend the time for performance of any act required or permitted by this Procedure, upon written request prior to expiration of the time fixed.
-Powers of the Employee Relations Division Manager may be exercised by a designated subordinate.
+Powers of the Employee Relations Division Manager may be exercised by a designee.